Jan. 17, 2023 Cyprus – Our Christmas Break, Part 4

 Across from where we sat.

-Here is Captain Hanson, ready to eat!
+Here is Captain Michael, ready to eat!

 We didn’t even eat any of these.
 I just thought they looked good.